 6.2.18.
-Inpatient substance abuse treatment services and residential substance abuse treatment services (Section 2110(a)(18))
+Inpatient substance use disorder abuse treatment services and residential substance use disorder abuse treatment services (Section 2110(a)(18))

-Benefits for covered medical expenses are provided for the treatment of substance abuse, whether for alcohol abuse, drug abuse, or a combination of alcohol and drug abuse, as follows:
+Benefits for covered medical expenses are provided for the treatment of substance use disorder abuse, whether for alcohol abuse, drug abuse, or a combination of alcohol and drug abuse, as follows:

-- (1) Benefits for covered medical expenses are provided for medically necessary inpatient stabilization and residential substance abuse treatment. - (2) Benefits for covered medical expenses are provided for the treatment of substance abuse, whether for alcohol abuse, drug abuse, or a combination of alcohol and drug abuse. - (3) Certification of medical necessity by the Insurer's Utilization Review Program is required for admissions to a hospital or residential treatment center. - (4) Benefits for substance abuse do not include services for treatment of nervous and mental conditions.

-6.2.19.
-Outpatient substance abuse treatment services (Section 2110(a)(19))

-- (1) Benefits are provided for covered medical expenses for medically necessary Intensified Outpatient Programs in a hospital, an approved licensed alcohol abuse or chemical dependency facility, or an approved drug abuse treatment facility. - (2) Benefits are provided for covered medical expenses for substance abuse treatment while not confined as a hospital inpatient. - (3) Benefits for substance abuse do not include services for treatment of nervous and mental conditions.

-6.2.20. \boxtimes Case management services (Section 2110(a)(20))
+- (1) Benefits for covered medical expenses are provided for medically necessary inpatient stabilization and residential substance use disorder abuse treatment. - (2) Benefits for covered medical expenses are provided for the treatment of substance abuse, whether for alcohol abuse, drug abuse, or a combination of alcohol and drug abuse. - (32) Certification of medical necessity by the UM/QIO or designee Insurer's Utilization Review Program is required for admissions to a hospital or residential treatment center. - (43) Benefits for substance use disorder abuse do not include services for treatment of mental, behavioral and neurodevelopmental disorders nervous and mental conditions. - 6.2.19.
+Outpatient substance use disorder (SUD) abuse treatment services (Section 2110(a)(19)) - (1) Benefits are provided for covered medical expenses for medically necessary Intensified Outpatient Programs outpatient SUD treatment services in a hospital, an approved licensed alcohol abuse or chemical dependency facility a primary residential substance abuse and rehabilitation center, or an approved drug abuse treatment facility or community mental health center or private community mental health center. - (2) Benefits are provided for covered medical expenses for substance use disorder abuse treatment while not confined as a hospital inpatient. - (3) Benefits for substance use disorder abuse do not include services for treatment of mental, behavioral and neurodevelopmental disorders nervous and mental conditions. - 6.2.20.
+Case management services (Section 2110(a)(20))

 Medical Case Management may be performed by the Utilization Review Program for those children who have a catastrophic or chronic condition.
-Through medical case management, the Utilization Review Program may elect to (but is not required to) extend covered benefits beyond the benefit limitations and/or cover alternative benefits for cost-effective health care services and supplies which are not otherwise covered.
-The decision to provide extended or alternative benefits is made on a case-by-case basis to covered children who meet the Utilization Review Program's criteria then in effect.
+Through medical case management, the Utilization Review Program may elect to (but is not required to) extend covered benefits beyond the benefit limitations and/or cover alternative benefits for costeffective health care services and supplies which are not otherwise covered.
+The decision to provide extended or alternative benefits is made on a case by case basis to covered children who meet the Utilization Review Program's criteria then in effect.
 Any decision regarding the provision of extended or alternative benefits is made by the Utilization Review Program.

-6.2.21.
-Care coordination services (Section 2110(a)(21))
+- 6.2.21.
+Care coordination services (Section 2110(a)(21)) - 6.2.22.

-6.2.22.
 Physical therapy, occupational therapy, and services for individuals with speech, hearing, and language disorders (Section 2110(a)(22))

 Benefits are provided for physical therapy services specified in a plan of treatment prescribed by the enrollee's practitioner and provided by a licensed physical therapist.
+Not covered for maintenance physical therapy.

 Benefits are provided for medically necessary occupational therapy services prescribed by the enrollee's practitioner and specified in a treatment plan.
 Occupational therapy services must be provided by a licensed occupational therapist.
+Not covered for maintenance occupational therapy.